Dre Campbell Farm

 1. Spinosad

-Spinosad is effective against a wide range of insects, and it is especially good at killing sod webworms.
+Spinosad is effective against a wide range of insects, especially sod webworms.
 This sod webworm treatment is low in toxicity for people and pets, which is a big plus.

 2. Beneficial Nematodes

-These are tiny, soil-dwelling creatures that feast on sod webworms and soil-dwelling pests.
+These are tiny, soil-dwelling creatures that kill sod webworms and other soil-dwelling pests.
 You can buy them online or from a garden center; they’re easy to use.

 All you have to do is mix them with water and pour the mixture over the infested area.
-The nematodes will go to work immediately, eating the sod webworms and killing them.
+The nematodes quickly find the sod webworm larvae in the soil and kill them.

 3. Insecticidal Soap

 Insecticidal soap is available at most garden stores.
-It comes in a concentrate that can be sprayed onto the affected areas.
+It comes in a concentrate that can be sprayed onto the damaged areas.

 However, read the directions carefully, and always test a small area first to ensure the soap doesn’t harm the grass.